-Being relatively new, the demand for skilled Swift developers is very high.
+Swift is relatively new, so the demand for skilled Swift developers is very high.
 Here are some basic and advanced Swift interview questions and answers.

 The following are some of the key features of Swift:

-Optional for handling nil values - This forces developers to explicitly handle nil cases reducing the crash related to null values.
+Optional for handling nil values: This forces developers to explicitly handle nil cases, reducing crashes related to null values.

 Closures are first-class citizens, meaning they can be passed as arguments, returned from other functions, and assigned to variables.

-Enumerations with associated values - This allows storing additional custom information along with enumeration cases.
+Enumerations with associated values allow storing additional custom information and enumeration cases.

-Swift provides the following built-in data structures - arrays, dictionaries, sets, tuples, strings, ranges, and optionals.
-The following are the user-defined structures you can define in Swift - classes, enums, and structs.
+Swift provides built-in data structures - arrays, dictionaries, sets, tuples, strings, ranges, and options.
+You can define The following user-defined structures in Swift - classes, enums, and structs.

 Memory management is primarily handled through ARC which stands for Automatic Reference Counting.
 It tracks and manages the app’s memory usage by counting the number of references or “strong references” to objects.